 How it Works

 Wad-Free® is simple and easy to use!
-Video, photos, instructions, and tips for both Wad-Free for Bed Sheets and Wad-Free for Blankets & Duvet Covers are below:
+Videos, photos, instructions, and tips for both Wad-Free for Bed Sheets and Wad-Free for Blankets & Duvet Covers are below:

 Attaching Wad-Free is Easy (and Similar to a Garter Clip):

 1. Slide the clear round tab toward center to release it.
-Cover the open tab completely with fabric near the corner of your sheet, including plenty of fabric slack.
+Cover the open tab completely with fabric near the corner of your bedding, including plenty of fabric slack.

 3. Slide the fabric-covered tab down into the channel, giving the bedding a slight tug back to make certain it is secure.

 4. For Wad-Free for Bed Sheets: attach the four corners of the sheet to the four tabs of Wad-Free.
 The completed sheet will look like a little parachute.

 All sheets – both flat sheets and fitted sheets – and every blanket/duvet cover in the load must be attached to it's own Wad-Free.

 The Gentle/Delicates cycle is best, and never use a high spin speed.

 How to Load Your Appliances:

 Pick up each sheet or blanket/duvet cover by the Wad-Free and fluff it out so that it resembles a parachute.
 Load them one at a time into your appliances.
 Re-fluff each item when transferring from washer to dryer.